 Isn’t there a tool for that?

-Well, yes, there is a tool for that.
-You can use this tweets scheduler and preview generator to submit your tweet’s text, images, hashtags, links and retrieve an exact preview of the Tweet.
+Well, yes, there is a tool for previewing tweets before posting them.
+You can use it to submit your tweet’s text, images, hashtags, links and retrieve an exact preview of the Tweet.
 The preview that is being generated is an exact preview of how your Tweet will look like, so you could make sure your tweets look exactly as you want them to look, before posting them on Twitter.
 The tool has a free plan, so give it a try.

 Why should I preview a tweet before posting it?